How an LLC can elect to be taxed like a C-Corporation with the IRS

 Over time, business owners and tax professionals used different methods of avoiding double taxation, one of which is by just leaving the profits in the LLC/C-Corp’s bank account and letting the cash pile up.

-To combat this, Congress passed new laws and enacted the Accumulated Earnings Tax (AET), which is a 20% tax on money that is left in the corporate bank account that is in excess of the company’s “reasonable needs”.
-Usually, if an LLC/C-Corp accumulates more that $250,000 in earnings (or $150,000 for Personal Service Corporations), it crosses the “reasonable” line and can trigger the 20% tax.
+To combat this, Congress passed new laws and enacted the Accumulated Earnings Tax (see IRS: Publication 542), which is a 20% tax on money that is left in the corporate bank account that is in excess of the company’s “reasonable needs”.
+Usually, if an LLC/C-Corp accumulates more than $250,000 in earnings (or $150,000 for Personal Service Corporations), it crosses the “reasonable” line and can trigger the 20% tax.

 Note: An LLC/C-Corp that accumulates more than $250,000 (or $150,000 in a Personal Service Corporation) may be able to avoid the Accumulated Earnings Tax if they are able to prove they have a realistic plan for the use of those earnings.
 For example: expansion, construction, new equipment, new factory, acquisition, etc.

 The other method to offset double taxation is referred to as “zeroing out” the LLC/C-Corp.
 This means that the LLC/C-Corp doesn’t keep earnings in the corporate bank account, and instead issues a certain percentage as dividends and the rest as salary (emptying out the corporate bank account).

 So while the S-Corporation avoids corporate tax, the owners still pay ordinary income tax or self-employment tax.
 However, for most small business owners, they will most likely get better tax savings by having their LLC taxed as an S-Corp.